The Best Area To Stay In Tokyo For First Time Visitors: Ultimate Guide

 12. APA Hotel Asakusa Ekimae ($$)

 APA Hotels are a great option for travelers who want convenient accommodations at an affordable cost, while still enjoying a relaxing stay and numerous amenities.
-I've also stayed at the APA Susukino in Sapporo and thought it was a good value!
+I've personally stayed at two APAs and thought they were both great!

 I thought the rooms were cozy and a standard size for Japanese hotel rooms.
 The decor is simple, but you're really booking this hotel for its prime location and affordability.
 APA Hotel Asakusa Ekimae is a 5-minute walk to Sensoji Temple, a 20-second walk to Asakusa Station, and a 16-minute walk to the Edo Tokyo Museum.

 The hotel has many English speakers, vending machines, private parking, and an on-site restaurant that serves 6 different breakfast options.
-The front desk will also assist with luggage storage even after check-out, which isn't usually offered!
+The front desk will also assist with luggage storage and shipping luggage to your next destination even after check-out!

 This is my 3rd time staying at this hotel.
 The location is super good.
 It's close to the Asakusa Station which has elevator access to the platform, which you can take the train straight to/from Narita airport.
 Right next to the hotel, there is a Family Mart.
 Sensoji Temple and Kuramae is within walking distance.